embeddedkink/embeddedkink.github.io/index.md

 As of **2023-6-17** we have found **1 high severity** and **1 critical severity** vulnerabilities in a total of **1** product.

-There are products that we think would benefit from security research, but that we do not have the resources to look at.
+There are products that we think would benefit from security research, but that we do not have the resources to obtain.
 We are currently actively looking for the following:

 - Fancysteel .apk file

+If you can help, contact us at hello (AT) embeddedkink (DOT) com.
+Response may at times be delayed.

 ### Lockbox